 Temporary visa holders are not entitled to:

-Eligible New Zealand citizens (or protected SCV holders) may benefit more.
+Eligible New Zealand citizens (or protected SCV holders) are eligible for more government help.
 These include:

 You can contact the relevant department to find out if you are eligible.